 - Access the videos page, look at the videos available, and watch the introduction video.
 Then, watch a few videos from different topics to get a sense of the style and content of the videos.

 - Install the ExamSuccess software on your computer, and/or become familiar with how ExamSuccess online works, and do a few practice questions.
 It does not matter now if you understand what the question is asking.
 The questions are the same in both ExamSuccess and ExamSuccess Online, so you can use whichever one is more convenient.

-- Install Anki, download the flash cards, and familiarize yourself with how the flash cards work using the Anki instructions file.
+- Download the flash cards, and familiarize yourself with how the flash cards work in PowerPoint.
 The flash cards are an excellent review tool.

 - Create a study schedule and set up your Personalized Study Plan (on the Textbook page of My Studies).
 You should decide when you are going to study each week so that you have time set aside for studying.
 See www.hockinternational.com/exam-tip-scheduling-for-success-peace-of-mind/ for more thoughts on why a schedule is important.